 Looking for a change a pace for the last night of the Thanksgiving holiday weekend?
-We've got you - our initial installation of our #EmbraceTheDark Series shines a spotlight on the best stargazing opportunities in the Detroit region.
+We've got you - our initial installation of our #EmbraceTheDark Series shines a spotlight on the best destinations for stargazing near Detroit.

 "Holy crap, Dan - you've gotta get out here!"